Managing Global Operations (MIBS6004)

 UNIT OF STUDY

 While Global Strategy (MIBS6003) lays out the concepts and theory relevant to a firms' entry into a new market, this unit focuses on how to successfully implement and manage foreign market operations.
 The key question addressed is how to manage operations of foreign subsidiaries successfully and sustainably.
-The unit will first discuss the process of setting up global operations and managing the social and economic impact of global operations on host countries.
-It will then focus on issues related to managing the network of foreign subsidiaries, including managing international acquisitions and strategic alliances, and the flow of personnel, innovation, and knowledge within this network.
-To complement the conceptual discussions, students will be involved in a global strategy simulation game in which they will manage a simulated multinational company and its subsidiary network, as well as develop a plan to revamp existing global operations.
+The unit firstly discusses the process of setting up global operations and managing the social and economic impact of global operations on host countries.
+It then focuses on issues related to managing the network of foreign subsidiaries, including managing international acquisitions and strategic alliances, and the flow of personnel, innovation, and knowledge within this network.
+To complement the conceptual discussions, students are involved in a global strategy simulation game in which they manage a simulated multinational company and its subsidiary network, as well as develop a plan to revamp existing global operations.

 Our courses that offer this unit of study

 Group learning modules (30%) and individual learning modules (70%)

 Prerequisites and assumed knowledge

 Study this unit outside a degree